-1.8 Types and Structural Features of Debt
+1.8 Types and Structural Features of Financial Obligations

-- A. Bond Type - 1.
-General Obligation ("GO") Bonds - a.
+- A. Type of Financial Obligation. - 1.
+General Obligation ("GO") Bonds.
 GO bonds are backed by the "full faith and credit" of the issuing entity.
 GO bonds may only be issued by the State upon satisfaction of all requirements of the State Constitution, including voter approval.
 Currently, the State has no outstanding GO debt. - 2.
-Lease Purchase Agreements with COPs - a.
-Lease purchase agreements may be used to finance a wide variety of capital assets, including office buildings, prisons and equipment, such as motor vehicles and computer systems.
-The State may enter into a lease purchase agreement, as lessee, in two main forms: (1) a "stand alone" lease under which a single private placement investor funds the assets constituting the leased property under the lease purchase agreement and (2) a lease where the lease base rental payments due from the State are certificated into participation interests described as "Certificates of Participation" or COPs.
-The lease purchase agreements may be renewed from one fiscal-year to the next fiscal-year by the State, as lessee, by the act of appropriation of the base rental payments due under the lease purchase agreement.
-The lease purchase agreements are not a debt or multiple fiscal-year Financial Obligation of the State. - b.
-Pursuant to sections 24-82-801 and 24-82-802, C.R.S. the General Assembly must authorize by legislation the issuance of COPs to finance certain lease purchase of real property for the State. - c.
-Before proceeding to obtain legislative approval or proceeding with a lease purchase agreement/COP financing, the Office of the Attorney General should be consulted regarding appropriate legal structuring matters, including property proposed to constitute the leased property and base rental payment structures. - 3.
-Revenue Bonds

-There are various types of revenue bonds (depending upon the source of revenue from which the bonds are to be paid).
-One type is used to finance assets which produce revenue to repay the Financial Obligation issued or incurred (toll road bonds, for example).
+Lease Purchase Agreements without or with COPs - (a) Lease purchase agreements may be used to finance a wide variety of capital assets, including office buildings, prisons and equipment, such as motor vehicles and computer systems.
+The State may enter into a lease purchase agreement, as lessee, in two main forms: (1) a "stand alone" lease under which an asset owner or a single private placement investor funds the assets constituting the leased property under the lease purchase agreement and (2) a lease where the lease base rental payments due from the State are certificated into participation interests described as "Certificates of Participation" or COPs.
+The lease purchase agreements may be renewed from one fiscal year to the next fiscal year by the State, as lessee, by the act of appropriation of the base rental payments due under the lease purchase agreement.
+The lease purchase agreements are not a debt or multiple fiscal year financial obligation of the State. - (b) Before proceeding to obtain any necessary legislative approval pursuant to sections 24-82-801 and 24-82-802, C.R.S., or any other statute or proceeding with a lease purchase agreement/COPs financing, the Office of the Attorney General must be consulted regarding appropriate legal structuring matters, including the property proposed to constitute the leased property and base rental payment structures. - 3.
+Revenue Bonds.
+There are various types of revenue bonds depending upon the source of revenue from which the bonds are to be paid.
+One type is used to finance assets which produce revenue to repay the financial obligation issued or incurred (toll road bonds, for example).
 Another type is payable from a specific revenue source but is not used to finance revenue-producing assets (the CDOT TRANs or higher education revenue bonds paid from student fees, for example).
-Revenue bonds may be issued by the State or a State Agency upon satisfaction of all requirements of the State Constitution.
+Revenue bonds may be issued by the State or a State Agency upon satisfaction of all requirements of the State Constitution. - 4.
+General Tax Revenue Anticipation Notes ("GTRANS") and Education Tax Revenue Anticipation Notes ("ETRANS").
+Pursuant to sections 24-75-901, 29-15-112 and 22-54-110, C.R.S., the State Treasurer is authorized to sell notes payable from anticipated revenues to fund cash flow shortfalls of the State and certain school districts.
+The State Treasurer will enter into Financial Obligations for the GTRANS or ETRANS programs when market conditions warrant, and upon demonstration of short term cash flow deficits that can be repaid from anticipated tax revenues.